Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 Yufuin no Mori Green Class with Kids: A Family Guide to Kyushu’s Iconic Scenic Train (2026)

-The Yufuin no Mori (湯布院の森, “Yufuin in the Forest”) is one of Japan’s most iconic scenic trains — a vintage emerald-green express that runs from Hakata to Yufuin Onsen, traversing the Kyushu mountains with panoramic windows, deck-level seating, and a famous “salon car” with sofa-style seating.
-For families, it’s not just transport — it’s a … Read more
+The Yufuin no Mori (湯布院の森, “Yufuin in the Forest”) is one of Japan’s most iconic scenic trains — a vintage emerald-green express that runs from Hakata to Yufuin Onsen.
+It traverses the Kyushu mountains with panoramic windows, deck-level seating, and a famous “salon car” with sofa-style seating.
+For families, it’s not just transport.
+It’s a … Read more

 Sakura & Mizuho Shinkansen Green Class with Kids: Premium Bullet Train Family Travel (2026)

 The Sakura and Mizuho Shinkansen run between Hakata and Kagoshima — Kyushu’s high-speed spine.
-Both have Green Class (first-class) cars, and Mizuho specifically has the most premium configuration of any Kyushu route.
-For families heading from Fukuoka deep into southern Kyushu, Green Class on Sakura/Mizuho is the comfort upgrade equivalent to flying premium economy on … Read more
+Both have Green Class (first-class) cars.
+Mizuho specifically has the most premium configuration of any Kyushu route, with fewer stops and the largest seats available without leaving the island.
+For families heading from Fukuoka deep into southern Kyushu, Green Class on … Read more

 JR Kyushu Green Car for Families: First-Class Limited Express Travel with Kids (2026)